MinhQuan992/design-patterns/README.md

 ## 2. Reference
 - The problem in each module is from the book [Head First Design Patterns, 2nd Edition](https://www.oreilly.com/library/view/head-first-design/9781492077992/) by Eric Freeman and Elisabeth Robson.
 - The code in this project is referenced from that book.

+## 3. Object-Oriented (OO) Design Principles

+- Encapsulate what varies.
+- Favor composition over inheritance.
+- Program to interfaces, not implementations.
+- Strive for loosely coupled designs between objects that interact.